RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 ####  1.2.14 person

-A **person** object contains information about <font color="orange">contact(s) or the technical, administrative<font color="red">,(Miguel notes: abuse-C remaining) abuse-c</font> or DNS zone contact(s) </font>responsible for an object.
-After it has been created, the "person:" attribute cannot be changed by users. <font color="green">Under some circumstances it can be changed by the Database Administrator.</font>
+A **person** object contains information about a real person responsible for an object.
+After it has been created, the "person": attribute cannot be changed by users.

 * The person object is identified by the "nic-hdl:" attribute.
 This is a label, usually made up from the initials of the person's name and the database "source:" (for example, DW-RIPE).
-* The "nic-hdl:" can use an international country code instead of the database source as the suffix or omit the suffix ( for example DW-NL or just DW). <font color="green"> It is used by other objects to reference the person</font>
+* The "nic-hdl:" can use an international country code instead of the database source as the suffix or omit the suffix ( for example DW-NL or just DW).
+It is used by other objects to reference the person
-* The user can specify the "nic-hdl:" when the object is created or can use the "AUTO-n&lt;optional letter Combination&gt;" construction, where n is any number. <font color="green"> greater than 0.table 1.1, 'Object Types Supported by the RIPE Database'Table 1.1, 'Object Types Supported by the RIPE Database'</font>
+* The user can specify the "nic-hdl:" when the object is created or can use the "AUTO-n&lt;optional letter Combination&gt;" construction, where n is any number greater than 0.
 * The "nic-hdl:" attributes of the **person** and **role** objects share the same name space in the database.
 So you cannot create a **person** and **role** using the same "nic-hdl:".
 The "nic-hdl:" must be unique across both object types.
 * The "address:" attribute is the full postal address of the contact in free format text.
 * The "phone:" attribute specifies a telephone number of the contact in international shorthand.
 It must start with a '+' followed by the international country code, area code and number.